-An endorsement form of order, represented by a "SO ORDERED" and signature block for the Court, may be filed in lieu of a separate order
+An endorsement form of order, represented by a "SO ORDERED" and signature block for the Court, may be filed in lieu of a separate order:

-- (1) when parties stipulate to enlarge or shorten a time period or to reschedule a hearing, - (2) when a debtor moves to delay the entry of discharge, and - (3) when otherwise set forth in these Rules.
+- (1) when the parties stipulate to enlarge or shorten a time period or to reschedule a hearing; - (2) when a debtor moves to delay the entry of discharge; or - (3) as otherwise set forth in these Rules.
 See Vt.
 LBR Rule 9013-1(f).